-- ☑ All applicants must meet selection requirements and return a completed application to be accepted and processed in the order of the date/time received (or placed in lottery). - ☑ Persons with disability who need an accommodation to participate in the application process should contact management agent. - ☑ Language assistance for people with limited English proficiency is available upon request. - ☑ Completed applications should be submitted to:
+- □ All applicants must meet selection requirements and return a completed application to be accepted and processed in the lottery ranked order). - Persons with disability who need an accommodation to participate in the application process should contact management agent. - □ Language assistance for people with limited English proficiency is available upon request. - □ Completed applications should be submitted to: - In-Person 4699 3rd Street San Francisco, CA 94124 P: (415) 282 - 5598 w: wearecch.org/locations/ www.affordablehousing.com

-In-Person

-3400 Jefferson Street

-Napa, CA 94558

-P: (707) 258 - 8875

-2) Electronically

-w: wearecch.org/locations/

-E: jss@cchnc.org

-www.affordablehousing.com